nullset/iripo/README.md

    );
    ```

    This callback will immediately execute against any matching element, without waiting for any new elements to appear.
-It will also listen for new matching elements and run again once any matching element is found.
+It will also listen for new matching elements and run again once any new matching element is found.

 3. Run a callback function when a matching element is removed from the page: (can use any native javascript selector)